 Fusers can fail suddenly: a power surge might damage the heating element or a stray object passing through the printer might pierce the heat transfer foil for instance.

-Fusers also have a limited life because the heating surface is non-stick but after many thousands of pages the material loses it's properties.
+Fusers also have a limited life because the heating surface is non-stick but after many thousands of pages the material loses its properties.

 RM1-4431 - Fuser for CLJ_CP1215, CP1518 and CM1312MFP 220-240 Volts - RM1-4431-000CN